Khánh Ly: 1975–present: Continue career after The Fall of Saigon

 In 1975, Khánh Ly, along with thousands of Vietnamese refugees, crossed the Pacific Ocean and settled in America.
 Like many, she struggled to find jobs on American soil to provide for her four children.
 Even though the first few years were difficult, Khánh Ly's renowned status did not fade from the music world.
 In the late 1970s and throughout the 1980s, Khanh Ly was invited back to Japan on numerous occasions by Nippon Columbia Label, Toci Film, and Japan's largest television station to record and perform.
 Her second record with Nippon Columbia (1979) went gold short after its release; there were 2 million copies sold in Japan alone.
 Her third and final album with Nippon also featured classic hits such as Wandering Man.
-In addition, both Toci Film and Japanese largest television station featured her voice in the theme song to several movies and television series regarding Vietnam's culture as well as the "Boat People" phenomenon; her most notable recording was "Lời Ru Cho Đà Nẵng" in 1987, music by Japanese artist Hako Yamasaki and words by former newspaper editor and Khánh Ly's husband, Nguyễn Hoàng Đoan.
+In addition, both Toci Film and Japan's largest television station featured her voice in the theme song to several movies and television series regarding Vietnam's culture as well as the "Boat People" phenomenon; her most notable recording was "Lời Ru Cho Đà Nẵng" in 1987, music by Japanese artist Hako Yamasaki and words by former newspaper editor and Khánh Ly's husband, Nguyễn Hoàng Đoan.
 She was also featured in the Asian Music Festival held in Japan, along with famous singers from Korea, Hong Kong, Thailand, and the South Pacific.
-Her fame in Japan continued to escalate when she was named one of the top 10 most famous people along the same line as Gandhi, Gucci, Martin Luther King Jr.s wife, among others.
-In 1996, Japan's television station NKH and famous producer Hideo Kado produced a short 50-minute documentary about the life of Khánh Ly, which aired on 29 April 1997, 22 years from the day she left Saigon.
-In September of that year, NKH also published a 270-page biography about Khánh Ly.
+Her fame in Japan continued to escalate when she was named one of the top 10 most famous people, alongside Gandhi, Gucci, and Martin Luther King Jr.'s wife, among others.
+In 1996, Japan's television station NHK and famous producer Hideo Kado produced a 50-minute documentary about the life of Khánh Ly, which aired on 29 April 1997, 22 years after the day she left Saigon.
+In September of that year, NHK also published a 270-page biography about Khánh Ly.